macmiranda/compose-deployment-rasa/README.md

 To build and run the containers, do:

     $ docker-compose up -d

+Optionally, you can spin up the same stack with Docker Swarm:

+    $ docker stack deploy -c docker-compose.yml <your_stack_name>

+Just replace `<your_stack_name>` with the actual name you want to use for this deployment.
+If you're running this in production with multiple nodes, uncomment the lines:

+    #        placement:
+    #        max_replicas_per_node: 1

 The user running the command above needs write access to `/var/run/docker.sock`.
 That can be easily done by adding the user to the `docker` group or by running the command with `sudo`

 That's it.
 Now you can tell the app to remember your name by creating a POST request to the service on port 9090 and passing it in the body of the request in JSON format, like so: